lunarmodules/Penlight/docs/manual/01-introduction.md

 So `Alice = class(); Alice._name = 'Alice'` is exactly the same as `class.Alice()`.

 This useful notation is borrowed from Hugo Etchegoyen's [classlib](http://lua-users.org/wiki/MultipleInheritanceClasses) which further extends this concept to allow for multiple inheritance.

+Penlight provides a number of useful classes; there is `List`, which is a Lua clone of the standard Python list object, and `Set` which represents sets.
+There are three kinds of _map_ defined: `Map`, `MultiMap` (where a key may have multiple values) and `OrderedMap` (where the order of insertion is remembered.).
+There is nothing special about these classes and you may inherit from them.